 A beautiful, scenic and easy 4-hour drive from Denver.

 Coming from farther away?
 We have a fantastic, regional airport with flights from Denver, Dallas, Phoenix, L.A., Vegas and Chicago.

 All Courses have aid stations.
-All aid stations, except one on the longest course, have water, hydration drink, and an array of snacks and energy nutrition.
+All aid stations have water, hydration drink, and an array of snacks and energy nutrition supplied by Skratch Labs.
 Aid stations are approximately 15-20 miles apart.

 We want you to have your family or friends cheer you on and provide additional support.
 Most (see your course map for details) aid stations are crew accessible.
 These “crew accessible” aid stations are the ONLY place riders are allowed to receive outside support.
 Crew on other parts of the course is not allowed and taking outside support (except from a fellow rider) is grounds for disqualification.